 We also purchased filter Britta water bottles on Amazon for each of us and avoided paying $4 a bottle for water as Disney.
 Anytime we did eat at Disney we asked for a cup of ice and added to our water bottle.
 I also noticed a large number of people carrying coolers in the parks.
 So, if you want to pack a lunch you can do that too.

 We tried to use the snacks to cut our meals down to two a day to try to avoid over eating as well.
 We certainly did grab some midday ice-cream a few times and paid way more than I would have liked but was difficult to avoid.

 We also planned a special Birthday dinner for our son and daughter.
 So, overall, we did our best to reduce cost, but it could have been done better. $826.16

 We had an amazing time.
 It has been close to twelve years since the last time we visit Disney.
 We spent a total of $3125.26 for a six-day, five-night trip that the entire family will not soon forget.
 It could have easily cost us another $3500 if we didn’t take some of the above steps.
 We could have reduced our even more if we took further advantage of some of the travel hacks available or were more disciplined in our approach.

-You won’t be disappointment in each park, just travel hack your way there to save a bunch of money.
+You won’t be disappointed in either park, just travel hack your way there to save a bunch of money.

 Which theme park is your favorite?
-What travel hack tip is your best?
+What travel hack tip your best?